-Wild Walks Netwalking - Thor's Cave, Peak District
+Wild Walks Netwalking - Lud's Church & The Roaches, Peak District

 Event Details

-Join us as we leave the office behind for a few hours and take networking to new levels in the beautiful Peak District!
+Join us as we get out into the spring sunshine and leave the office behind for a few hours and take networking to new levels in the beautiful Peak District!

 It’s a chance to explore new ideas, get tips and inspiration from other business owners.
-I’ll be providing talking points along the way to encourage you to get creative!
+I’ll have my talking points to encourage you to get creative (only if we need them, last time we just let the conversation flow!)

 The hike itself will be led by Emily Taylor from Peak Outdoor Coaching, a Hill and Moorland Leader based in Glossop at the edge of the Dark Peak.
 So we’ll be in safe hands!